DevPelz/DevPelz/README.md

 # About Me

-Hey 👋, Pelz here!
-I'm an independent blockchain security researcher, actively competing in audit contests on platforms like Code4rena, Sherlock, and Codehawks.
-My mission as an auditor is to safeguard decentralized ecosystems by identifying and fixing vulnerabilities before they can be exploited.
-With extensive experience in smart contract auditing, I focus on providing tailored security insights to protect your projects.
-Whether you're looking to strengthen your protocols or launch securely, I’m here to help make your smart contracts bulletproof.
+Hey 👋, I’m Pelz — an independent blockchain security researcher focused on smart contract auditing.
+I actively compete in top-tier audit contests like Code4rena, Sherlock, and Codehawks, where I’ve earned recognition for identifying critical vulnerabilities across a wide range of protocols.

+My mission is to help projects launch and scale securely by uncovering and mitigating risks before they’re exploited.
+With deep experience in Solidity and a strong track record in both public and private audits, I provide clear, actionable insights that strengthen your protocol’s security posture.

-You can contact me for private audits through any of my socials and check out my past findings and contest results below.
+If you're looking to safeguard your smart contracts or need a reliable auditor for your next launch, I’m available for private audits.
+You can reach out through any of my socials — and feel free to explore my past findings and contest results below.

 - Code4rena Profile: [Pelz](https://code4rena.com/@Pelz)
 - Sherlock Profile: [Pelz](https://audits.sherlock.xyz/watson/Pelz)